Jonathan2251/lbd/source/gpu.rst

      - **Vertex → Vertex and other data such as color for later passes.**
        For each vertex issued by a drawing command, a vertex shader processes the data associated with that vertex.
+       **Vertex Shader:** provides the Vertex → Vertex transformation effects controlled by the users.
    * - Tessellation Shading
      - **Create more detail on demand when zoomed in.**
        After the vertex shader processes each vertex, the tessellation shader stage (if active) continues processing.
+       The tessellation stage is actually divided into two shaders known as the **tessellation control shader** and the **tessellation evaluation shader**.
 See reference below.
    * - Geometry Shading
-     - **Allows additional processing of geometric primitives.**
+     - **Vertex → Primitives**.
+Allows additional processing of geometric primitives.
        This stage may create new primitives before rasterization.
+       The Geometry shading stage is another optional stage that can modify entire geometric primitives within the OpenGL pipeline.
+This stage operates on individual geometric primitives allowing each to be modified.
+       In this stage, you might generate more geometry from the input primitive, change the type of geometric primitive (e.g., converting triangles to lines), or discard the geometry altogether.
+If activated, a geometry shader receives its input either after vertex shading has completed processing the vertices of a geometric primitive or from the primitives generated from the tessellation shading stage, if it’s been enabled.
+       **Geometry Shader:** provides the Vertex → Geometric Primitives transformation effects controlled by the users.
-See Chapter 10 of the Red Book [#redbook]_.
+       See Chapter 10 of the Red Book [#redbook-p36]_.
    * - Primitive Assembly
      - The previous shading stages all operate on vertices, with the information about how those vertices are organized into geometric primitives being